MechanicalRock/mechanicalrock.github.io/_posts/2023-01-25-snowflake-snowpro-core-cert.md

 The min timeout I can set is 5 minutes
 - **You are uploading local file 100GB and its taking more than 24 hrs, what happens at the 24th hour?**
 Maximum allowed duration of 24 hours, it could be aborted without any portion of the file being committed
+- **What is the benefit of managed schema access?**
+In regular schemas, the owner of an object (i.e. the role that has the OWNERSHIP privilege on the object) can grant further privileges on their objects to other roles.
+In managed schemas, the schema owner manages all privilege grants, including future grants, on objects in the schema.
+Object owners retain the OWNERSHIP privileges on the objects; however, only the schema owner can manage privilege grants on the objects.
+- **Snowflake partner portal is accessible via which role?**
+ACCOUNTADMIN role

 Don't be shy, [get in touch with us!](https://www.mechanicalrock.io/lets-get-started)